AdamDynamic/xero-reporting/README.md

 4. `create_consolidated_table`

-Creates a user-readable Income Statement that combines both the Xero data (converted to Clearmatics master data mappings) and the allocated cost data.
+Creates a user-readable Income Statement that combines both the Xero data (converted to master data mappings of the user company) and the allocated cost data.
 Options are `--year` and `--month` to set the period you want to create the consolidated table for.

 Once `get_xero_data`, `convert_xero_data`, `run_allocations` and `create_consolidated_table` have been run (*in that order*) then the data is ready to be reported on.
 See the `status` function below for user visibility on whether the process has been run correctly.

-### Other functions
+### Other Functions

 `set_period_lock`